"What?! Pluto no longer a planet?"

 But in 2000 the story became complicated: Robert McMillan discovered an object of about 900 km, as large as the largest asteroid, (1) Ceres.
 It was christened (20000) Varuna.
 In 2002 Chad Trujillo and Mike Brown announced the discovery of an object larger than (1) Ceres, with a size between 1070 and 1450 km.
 It was christened (50000) Quaoar.
 In 2003 the team of Mike Brown, Chad Trujillo and David Rabinowitz discovered, at 90 times the distance separating the Earth from the Sun, an object even larger than Charon, having between 1180-1800 km, and later dubbed (90377) Sedna.
 And finally on 29 July 2005 they announced the following ones: 2003 EL61, irregular of about 1500 km, 2005 FY9, with a size of 1600-2000 km, and ... yes, the much anticipated discovery: an object (provisionally called 2003 UB313, and later "Eris") with a size of between 2300 and 2500 km, which made many people advertise it as the "tenth planet".
 But that story did not have a happy ending.

-THE PANORAMA IS FULFILLED
+THE PANORAMA IS COMPLETED

 Gerard Kuiper in a sense was right: there is a second asteroid belt, frozen, in the outskirts of the Solar System.
 The truth is that Pluto, (136199) Eris and others yet to be discovered are only the larger individuals of a swarm of objects, which similarly to the rock-metal asteroids between Mars and Jupiter, never came to be aggregated to form up a single large planet.
 In the main asteroid belt, where (1) Ceres is the largest specimen, Jupiter's gravity keeps these objects in chaotic orbits, and prevents them from coming together to form a single mass.
 The forces of gravity of Uranus and Neptune should be doing the same with these icy objects beyond the eighth planet.
 They never got to form a single dominant mass ... which refer us way back, to the times of the formation of the Solar System.